esty30/MSc_Dissertation/README.md

 2. File paths must be changed from orginal scripts
 3. Run on terminal or R studio with specific commands
+4. If you use this repository, please reference: https://github.com/esty30/MSc_Dissertation

 Future Directions
 - Learn and embed Power BI & Tableau for better data visualisations